Raducanu loss leaves GB with tough task in BJK Cup

 A struggling Emma Raducanu lost the opener on day two of Britain's Billie Jean King Cup qualifier in the Czech Republic, meaning Harriet Dart must win her match to keep the tie alive.

-Raducanu lost 6-1 6-1 to 2019 French Open finalist Marketa Vondrousova - and was hampered by blisters - in cold conditions on the Prague outdoor clay.
+Raducanu lost 6-1 6-1 to 2019 French Open finalist Marketa Vondrousova - and was hampered by a blister on her foot - in cold conditions on the Prague clay.

-Dart, 25, plays Linda Fruhvirtova in the second singles match.
+Dart plays teenager Linda Fruhvirtova in the second singles match.

 If Dart wins, the best-of-five tie goes to a doubles decider later on Saturday.